jiyorude/theMachinimaVault/README.md

-# the Machinima Vault
+# The Machinima Vault
- pen-Source Information Repository for Machinima-making and Post-Production purposes.
+ Open-Source Information Repository for Machinima-making and Post-Production purposes.